KaranjaK/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 0-current_working_directory will show contain the command that shows us our current location
+The 1-listit will list the contents of the current directory